vakshaay/Melanoma_Detection_Assignment/README.md

 # Conclusion:
-The model was trained with ~20 epochs and tested with ~50 epochs and found to be 92% accurate (Refer to the "Train the Model" section in the python note book "Melanoma_Detection_Assignment.ipynb")
+The model was trained with ~20 epochs and tested with ~50 epochs and found to be 92% accurate (Refer to the "Train the Model" section in the python note book "Akshaay_Vijay_nn.ipynb")

 ## Contact